 3) Completion of the supplemental UCSF Application and supporting documentation:

-- Official transcript(s) for all college-level course work taken at undergraduate colleges and universities attended, including any universities outside of the United States where English was not the language of instruction.
+- Official transcript(s) (not submitted via PASS) for all college-level course work taken at undergraduate colleges and universities attended, including any universities outside of the United States where English was not the language of instruction.
 Each transcript must be sent directly from the issuing college or university.

 - Official course-by-course evaluation from Educational Credential Evaluators, Inc. or World Education Services for ALL foreign transcripts received outside of the US including Canadian schools where English was not the official language of instruction.